-The Heavy Element Chemistry (HEC) program supports actinide and transactinide fundamental chemical research that underpins the DOE missions in energy, environment, and national security.
+The Heavy Element Chemistry (HEC) program supports actinide and transactinide fundamental chemical research that underpins the DOE missions in energy, environment, and national security with an emphasis on the chemical and physical properties of the transuranic elements.
 Research performed in this program is essential to a clean-energy future, such as but not limited to, the fundamental research supporting carbon-free nuclear energy.
 The unique molecular bonding of these elements is explored using experiment and theory to elucidate electronic and molecular structure, reaction thermodynamics, as well as quantum phenomena, such as coherence and entanglement.
 Emphasis is placed on the chemical and physical properties of the transuranic elements to determine their bonding and reactivity, the fundamental transactinide chemical properties, and the overarching goal of resolving the f-electron challenge.
-The f-electron challenge refers to the inadequacy of current electronic structure methods to accurately describe the behavior of f-electrons, in particular strong correlation, spin-orbit coupling, multiplet complexity, and associated relativistic effects.
+The felectron challenge refers to the inadequacy of current electronic structure methods to accurately describe the behavior of f-electrons, in particular strong correlation, spin-orbit coupling, multiplet complexity, and associated relativistic effects.
 Theoretical applications are considered that integrate closely with experimental research or otherwise demonstrate impact outside the theory community.
-The HEC program does not fund code development.
+While the HEC program does not support code development as an objective, it can be a tangential effort while in pursuit of HEC-aligned goals.
+Development or improvement of computational tools is better aligned with the BES Computational and Theoretical Chemistry program.
+Theoretical and experimental investigations of the superheavy elements where relativistic chemical effect dominate and the half-lives are short, are a challenging test of theoretical and chemical techniques; these proposals are highly encouraged.